 - The College may:

 - Advise the doctor on how to improve their practice or conduct, or require remedial self-study.

 - Have the doctor agree through a document, called an “undertaking,” that they will improve or restrict their practice.

 - Order the doctor to take specific courses to improve their skills or practice.

 - Refer the doctor for assessment if there are concerns the doctor’s health may be affecting their ability to practise.

-- Refer the concerns about the doctor to our Discipline Committee.
+- Refer the concerns about the doctor to the Ontario Physicians and Surgeons Discipline Tribunal.